 The Centre for Disease Control, the Environmental Protection Agency and the Department for Home Security also contribute to the regulation and control of food safety. here have been a number of recent high profile food incidents related to both domestic and imported food which have lead to the introduction of new legislation– the Food Safety Modernisation Act(FSMA) 2011.
 This is reportedly the most significant item of legislation in over 70 years and introduces a new approach to the regulation of food safety.
 It moves away from the previous method of monitoring and reacting to food instances when they occur to one of prevention.

-- Track 20-3Consumers’ Preferences and Food Safety Issues
+- Track 21-3Consumers’ Preferences and Food Safety Issues

-- Track 22-4Issues in Food Labeling and Packaging
+- Track 22-1Role of Biotechnology in Food Production and Management